 First, do no harm.

 Your job is to treat the patients, not harm them.
-Don't do something that has a high potential of hurting them.
+Don’t do things that have a high potential of hurting them.

 Always be professional.